amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

 ### SECTION: User-Focused Writing:

 **Objective:** Evaluate the document to ensure it adheres to user-focused writing principles, ensuring clarity, ease of understanding, and usability for the target audience.
+However, this rule is exempted for conceptual information that follow  definitions.
 1. **Identify the Audience:**
    - Does the document clearly identify the target user?
    - Is the language and tone appropriate for this audience?